Special Adjustment Budget: Provincial Treasury (Vote 3)

 Other measures to limit disruptions in the procurement environment and improve our disaster response, included the expansion of the supply chain team to respond to supplier queries and enable local businesses to participate in our supply chain, and an even closer alignment with National Treasury on supply chain and governance matters.

-- Tabled a Special Adjustment Budget, which has mobilised every cent available, and has allocated R3.05 billion to support the fight against Covid-19 in the Western Cape
+- Tabled a Special Adjustment Budget, which mobilised every cent available, and has allocated R3.05 billion to support the fight against Covid-19 in the Western Cape

 And we are already planning the second adjustment budget to be tabled towards the end of 2020.